 Sharing Activity rings

 Apple's answer to Fitbit, Garmin and the rest of the fitness tracker fraternity is its Activity platform.
 That's where all of your daily movements are recorded.
 In its latest iteration you can now share activity progress with other Apple Watch users.
-To do it you need to add friends, which has to be done by going to the dedicated Activity app on your iPhone.
+To do it, you need to add friends, which has to be done by going to the dedicated Activity app on your iPhone.
 You can then select Sharing and hit the + icon in the corner to add contacts.

 Back on the Apple Watch, go to the Activity app and swipe right to see Activity data from your friends.
 You can also comment on workouts to keep them motivated, or to make fun of them.
 Either way, it's your call.

-Turn on auto pause during a run
+Turn on automatic pause during a run

 Like you can on the Samsung Gear S3, Apple also lets you halt run tracking when you get interrupted or have to stop at a set of traffic lights.
 You can now enable automatic run pausing simply by heading to the Apple Watch app on your iPhone, heading to the My Watch section and then selecting Workout.
 Here you'll be able to toggle on Running Auto Pause.